28

 17 After three days, Paul called together those who were prominent among the Jews.
 When they had gathered together, he said to them, “Brothers, though I had done nothing against our people or the customs of our fathers, I was delivered as a prisoner from Jerusalem into the hands of the Romans.
 18 When they examined me, they were willing to release me because there were no grounds for death in my case.
 19 But when the Jews objected, I was forced to appeal to Caesar, not that I had any accusation to make against my own nation.
 20 That is why I have asked to see you and speak with you, for it is on account of the hope of Israel that I am bound with this chain.”
 21 They said to him, “We have received no letters from Judea about yoʋ, and none of the brothers who have come here have reported or spoken anything bad about yoʋ.
 22 But we think it would be best to hear what yoʋr views are, for concerning this sect, we know that everywhere it is spoken against.”

 23 When they had arranged a day to meet with Paul, many more came to him at his lodging.
 From morning until evening he explained the matter to them, testifying about the kingdom of God and trying to convince them about Jesus both from the Law of Moses and from the Prophets.
 24 Some were convinced by what he said, but others refused to believe.
-25 So they were in disagreement with one another and began to leave after Paul made this one final statement: “The Holy Spirit was right in saying to our ¦ your CTour fathers through Isaiah the prophet:
+25 So they were in disagreement with one another and began to leave after Paul made this one final statement: “The Holy Spirit was right in saying to ‡our ¦ your CTour fathers through the prophet Isaiah:

 26 ‘Go to this people and say,